IBM/MLOps-CPD/README.md

 The source code is stored in the [jenkins](jenkins) directory and the documentation can be viewed [here](jenkins/README.md)

-### CI tests
+### CI Test Notebooks

+As with any other MLOps pipeline, you should rigorously check whether or not your current model meets all the requirements you defined.
+In order to test this, we added a folder containing a small repertoire of CI tests which you can find [here](ci_tests/).

+It is the overarching idea that a Data Scientist works primarily with the Notebooks themselves and manually invokes the development pipeline in order to initially test their work.
+The updated Notebooks should only be committed and pushed to the repository if the development pipeline completes successfully.

+Therefore we suggest that you use the CI test repertoire to the extend that you can.
+Add tests that you would like to have to the end of your development pipeline in a plug&play manner.
+You may of course want to edit those CI test notebooks to set certain thresholds or even write your own tests.

+Examples:

-- Pipeline component integration test: run the pipeline in dev environment to check if it successfully runs
+- Pipeline component integration test: run the pipeline in dev environment to check if it successfully runs.
-- Model Convergence test: check the training loss to see if it keeps declining
+- [deserialize_artifact.ipynb](ci_tests/deserialize_artifact.ipynb) will download the model stored in your COS Bucket.
+It will be deserialized and loaded into memory which is tested by scoring a few rows of your test data.
+This test is thus ensuring successful serialization.
+You may extend this test by checking the size of the model in memory or the size of the serialized model in storage and set a threshold, in order for the pipeline to fail when your model exceeds a certain size.
+- [model_convergence](ci_tests/model_convergence.ipynb) will download the pickled training and validation loss data from your COS Bucket.
+It ensures that the training loss is continuously decreasing.
+You may extend this test by analysing training and validation loss to e.g. avoid serious underfitting or overfitting of the model.

-### Recommended CI tests
+### Further recommended CI tests
 - Behaviour Tests
   - Invariance
   - Directionality